class by summer murdock

 summer murdock

 When someone stands still too long, they tighten.
 When they move, something opens.
-The same is true for the artist.
-Movement changes people in front of your camera and it changes you behind it.
-The most alive I’ve felt with a camera is when I let it move and flow.
+The same is true for the artist behind the camera.
+Movement changes the energy of the person being photographed, and it changes the photographer as well.

 summer murdock